 Laura is a communications professional with a focus on children's rights.
 She joined the ECLT Foundation in 2015, after working for several years within the United Nations human rights system for Child Rights Connect and the UN OHCHR.
 Laura gained diverse experience in communications and marketing work before moving to Geneva, including for The New York Botanical Garden, Atlas Service Corps (Bogotá, Colombia) and The Atlantic Magazine (Washington, DC, USA).
 She holds a Master's degree in Global Communications and Civil Society Development from the American University of Paris and a Bachelor's degree from Georgetown University in Classics.

-Karima has a diverse background in migration, development, humanitarian issues and human rights.
-She lived and worked in Kazakhstan and Colombia before moving to Switzerland in 2007, and held positions at the International Organization for Migration, the World Health Organization, Geneva Call, and most recently, the Office of the High Commissioner for Human Rights (OHCHR).
-As part of her last assignment at OHCHR, she supported the work of the UN Special Rapporteur on Extreme Poverty and Human Rights.
-Karima holds a Master's degree in Gender Studies from the Central European University (Budapest) and a Diploma in economic, social and cultural rights from the Collège universitaire d'Henry Dunant (Geneva), and is currently enroled in postgraduate law studies with the University of London.
+Karima has a diverse background in migration, development, humanitarian issues, and human rights.
+She lived and worked in Kazakhstan and Colombia before moving to Switzerland in 2007; and held positions at several UN agencies.
+Karima holds a Master’s degree in Gender Studies from the Central European University (Budapest) and a Diploma of Advanced Studies in Corporate Social Responsibility from the University of Geneva.
 She joined the ECLT Foundation in 2013 as Programme Manager, and since January 2019, she holds the position of Executive Director.